 See Fuel tank volume - specification and volume (p.
-384) for information on cooling system capacities.
+387) for information on cooling system capacities.

-- If necessary, top up the cooling system with Volvo Genuine Coolant/Antifreeze only (a 50/50 mix of water and antifreeze). - Different types of antifreeze/coolant may not be mixed. - If the cooling system is drained, it should be flushed with clean water or premixed anti-freeze before it is refilled with the correct mixture of water/antifreeze. - The cooling system must always be kept filled to the correct level, and the level must be between the MIN and MAX marks.
+- If necessary, top up the cooling system with Volvo Genuine Coolant/Antifreeze only (a 50/50 mix of water and antifreeze). - Different types of antifreeze/coolant may not be mixed. - If the cooling system is drained, it should be flushed with clean water or premixed anti-freeze before it is refilled with the correct mixture of water/anti-freeze. - The cooling system must always be kept filled to the correct level, and the level must be between the MIN and MAX marks.
 If it is not kept filled, there can be high local temperatures in the engine which could result in damage.
 Check coolant regularly! - Do not top up with water only.
 This reduces the rust-protective and antifreeze qualities of the coolant and has a lower boiling point.
-It can also cause damage to the cooling system if it should freeze. - Do not use chlorinated tap water in the vehicle's cooling system.
+It can also cause damage to the cooling system if it should freeze. - Do not use chlorinated tap water in the vehicle's cooling system. - If there is coolant under the vehicle, if you detect coolant fumes or if it necessary to top up with more than approx. 2 qts (2 liters) of coolant, engine damage could occur if the vehicle is driven.
+Have it towed to an authorized Volvo workshop.